Mhdali03/api-docs/naming-conventions-used-in-api.md

 # Naming Conventions used in API

 * `NewPaymentRequest`
-  * Object that can be send vai POST request to the API - requesting new payment
+  * Object that can be send via POST request to the API - requesting new payment
 * `NewPaymentResponse`
   * Our response after receiving correct `NewPaymentRequest`
 * `PaymentReceipt`